Constance Z. Wagner, J.D.

 Community Work and Service

-Drawing on her 14 years of experience in New York City as a corporate lawyer in private practice and as vice president and senior associate counsel of a multinational financial institution, Wagner brings a wealth of real-world experience to the law school classroom.
-She likes to introduce aspects of her practice experience into her teaching, especially in the area of business transactional law.
+Drawing on her extensive experience in New York City as a corporate lawyer in private practice and as vice president and senior associate counsel of a multinational financial institution, Wagner brings a wealth of real-world experience to the law school classroom.
+She likes to introduce aspects of her practice experience into her teaching.

 Wagner has a strong background in international and comparative law.
-Prior to entering law teaching, she often represented clients in cross-border transactions and regulatory matters while a practicing lawyer.
-She developed her foreign language proficiency through university studies and work experience in Germany, France, Spain, and Switzerland.
-As affiliated faculty with the Center for International and Comparative Law at Saint Louis University School of Law, she has worked closely with visiting researchers and students and has directed graduate programs for foreign lawyers.
+As a practicing lawyer, she often represented clients in cross-border transactions and regulatory matters.
+As co-director of the Center for International and Comparative Law at Saint Louis University School of Law, she has worked closely with visiting researchers and students and has directed the Madrid Summer Law Program and graduate programs for foreign lawyers.